zorael/kameloso/README.md

 * notes triggers? (later)
 * `seen` doing what? channel-split? `IRCEvent`-based? (later)
 * set up a real configuration home like `~/.kameloso`? what of Windows?
-* logger timestamps at new day? rethink periodic events?
 * automode channel awareness boost

 # Built with